 - Learn to say no. You can’t always say yes to everything because you have limited time and resources.
 One of the worst things that you can do in your life and say yes to absolutely everyone and everything.
 In work and in life you have to prioritize and make decisions about what you need, and it’s one of the easiest ways to clear any conflicts in your head.
 If you start becoming stronger in saying no to others, you will reduce your stress and have valuable time for yourself instead.
 You cannot help other people if you’re too busy feeling busy in your head.

 - Avoid procrastination.
 If you are working or studying, don’t pick up your phone and don’t straight from what you are doing.
 Give yourself an allocated slot of time in which to complete an activity, if you don’t complete the activity try and reflect back on why.
 Procrastination is a thief – it takes your time, it takes your concentration, and it clouds your mind with all of the things that you haven’t done that you should be doing.
 Why is that yourself up to worry when you could really let that go?
+You should also include things like your health on this list, for example, if you are concerned about your mental health or any other thing you should address it sooner rather than later.
+Have a look at Dr. David Zagzag and how he can help you with any neurological concerns.

 - Give yourself a break.
 Taking a break away from your screens, your workplace and even your home is one of the best things that you can do for yourself if you want to clear your mind.
 You need to be able to shake off the stresses of everyday life and have some time for yourself just to breathe and re-calibrate.